what students think

 1. Complete and submit the online admission form with the $50 application fee (non-refundable), also payable online.

-3. Secure two letters of recommendation: one from a qualified individual from your most recent academic program and one from your work supervisor; alternatively, two academic references are acceptable.
-Applicants must provide titles, correct e-mail addresses, and telephone numbers for all references.
+3. Secure two letters of academic recommendation: preferably one from a natural science professor from your most recent academic program; alternatively, one from a work supervisor is acceptable.
+Applicants must provide titles, correct email addresses, and telephone numbers for all references.
+Applicants are responsible for requesting recommendation letters.
 Letters can be sent electronically to .

 Health History and Immunization Requirements for Enrollment